awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 ## AWS KMS metrics and dimensions<a name="kms-metrics-dimensions"></a>

-When you [import key material into a CMK](importing-keys.md) and set it to expire, AWS KMS sends metrics and dimensions to CloudWatch\.
+When you [import key material into a KMS key](importing-keys.md) and set it to expire, AWS KMS sends metrics and dimensions to CloudWatch\.
 You can view the AWS KMS metrics using the AWS Management Console and the Amazon CloudWatch API\.

 ### AWS KMS Metrics<a name="kms-metrics"></a>

 The `AWS/KMS` namespace includes the following metrics\.

 **SecondsUntilKeyMaterialExpiration**
 This metric tracks the number of seconds remaining until imported key material expires\.
-This metric is valid only for AWS KMS keys whose origin is `EXTERNAL` and whose key material is or was set to expire\.
-The most useful statistic for this metric is `Minimum`, which tells you the smallest amount of time remaining for all data points in the specified statistic period\.
+This metric is valid only for KMS keys whose origin is `EXTERNAL` and whose key material is or was set to expire\.
+The most useful statistic for this metric is `Minimum`, which tells you the smallest amount of time remaining for all data points in the specified statistical period\.
 The only valid unit for this metric is `Seconds`\.
 Use this metric to track the amount of time that remains until your imported key material expires\.
 When that amount of time falls below a threshold that you define, you might want to take action such as reimporting the key material with a new expiration date\.
 You can create a CloudWatch alarm to notify you when that happens\.
 For more information, see [Creating CloudWatch alarms to monitor AWS KMS metrics](#creating-alarms)\.

 ### Dimensions for AWS KMS Metrics<a name="kms-dimensions"></a>